KupaysinovM/CosmoStrike/README.md

-🚀 Galactic Defender
+🚀 CosmoStrike

-Galactic Defender is a browser-based space shooter game where you pilot a spaceship, fight endless waves of enemies, and collect power-ups to survive as long as possible.
+CosmoStrike is a browser-based space shooter game where you pilot a spaceship, fight endless waves of enemies, and collect power-ups to survive as long as possible.
 Built with HTML, CSS, and JavaScript.

 🎮 Features